randoragon/dwmblocks/README.md

 **NOTE:** I'm using my own implementation of dwm status bar.
 Vanilla dwm uses the WM\_NAME X property, my version uses shared memory and fake signals.
 Read about more details [here](https://github.com/Randoragon/dwm#status-bar-rewrite).

+## Icons

+I use [FontAwesome](https://fontawesome.com/) as my source for icons.
+This of course means that dwm has to be compiled with fontawesome available as a fallback font.
+Check [my dwm repo](https://github.com/Randoragon/dwm) for any clarifications.